srcshelton/gentoo-ebuilds/README.md

 * ~~sys-apps/gentoo-functions~~
     * ~~Deploy files to the correct locations on prefix installations~~
     * Fixed in sys-apps/gentoo-functions/sys-apps/gentoo-functions-0.9 v1.2
+* sys-apps/gentoo-functions
+    * Fix inclusion when unbound variable checking is enabled
 * sys-apps/usbutils
     * Revert changes which make usbutils dependent on udev
 * sys-power/apcupsd